echeran/smile-of-murugan/webbook/chapter01.md

-the Tamil Āḻvārs; Ranganāthamuni actually became the final redactor of the Vaiṣṇava Tamil canon; and the grandson and direct spiritual inheritor of this man, Yamunācārya, who also went under his Tamil name Āļavantār, became the guru of Rāmānuja.
+the Tamil Āḻvārs; Ranganāthamuni actually became the final redactor of the Vaiṣṇava Tamil canon; and the grandson and direct spiritual inheritor of this man, Yamunācārya, who also went under his Tamil name Āḷavantār, became the guru of Rāmānuja.
-Thus, a direct and uninterrupted line leads back from Rāmānuja to the greatest of Āḻvārs and one of the greatest Tamil poets, Nammālvār, who was the *guru* of Ranganathamuni.
+Thus, a direct and uninterrupted line leads back from Rāmānuja to the greatest of Āḻvārs and one of the greatest Tamil poets, Nammāḻvār, who was the *guru* of Ranganāthamuni.

 Without going into details, it is proper at least to mention by name the most important Sanskrit poets, commentators, philosophers